TosbackCgusBridge-Bot/CGUs-versions/Otalliance/Privacy Policy.md

     *   For Journalists:
         *   Media Center

-2019 Action Plan 2019 Action Plan
+2020 Action Plan 2020 Action Plan

-**Connecting the World, Improving Technical Security, and Building Trust**
+**A Bigger and Stronger Internet**

-Read the Internet Society’s roadmap for our work in the year ahead.
+Read the Internet Society’s roadmap for our work ahead – and let’s join together to support our vision that the Internet is for everyone.

 <img src="https://www.internetsociety.org/wp-content/uploads/2017/05/ISOC-Light-RGB\_Logo\_600x200.png" title="ISOC-Light-RGB\_Logo\_600x200" alt="ISOC-Light-RGB\_Logo\_600x200" />.
 Local action.
 Global change.
 Local action.
 Global change.